Tutorial: Azure Active Directory integration with Signagelive

 c.
 Logout URL

-To configure single sign-on on Signagelive side, you need to send the downloaded Certificate (Raw) and appropriate copied URLs from Azure portal to Signagelive support team.
-They set this setting to have the SAML SSO connection set properly on both sides.
+To configure single sign-on on the Signagelive side, send the downloaded Certificate (Raw) and copied URLs from the Azure portal to the Signagelive support team.
+They ensure that the SAML SSO connection is set properly on both sides.

 Create an Azure AD test user